Abdullahciti/Abdullahciti/README.md

 - User Experience (UX) Optimization
 - Frontend Development
 - Responsive Web Design
+- New Technologies

 ## I am open to:

 - Professional collaboration work
 - Frontend projects (development or research)
 - Research internships
-- Available to become a web developer for a full-time job
+- Available to become a web developer for a full-time job or any alternative

 ## Skills: